Experience Camps in California

 Who: Boys and girls who have experienced the death of a parent, sibling or primary caregiver.
 Boys' and Girls' activities are separate.
 They only share buses and meals together.
 Applications accepted for campers entering grades 4-11 in the 2019-2020 school year.

 A TYPICAL DAY

 Each day starts off with reveille (a wake-up call), before the campers roll out of bed and head to the dining hall for the first of 3 delicious meals.
 After breakfast and a quick cabin clean-up, they head into a full day of activities, including activities such as basketball, ropes, archery, soccer, and more.
 The afternoon starts with lunch and a rest period, and then quickly transforms into a week-long series of competitive games called College League.
 In College League, the camp is divided into two teams named after colleges, and the campers compete in activities ranging from relay races to a scavenger hunt.

 One period a day is dedicated to a bereavement activity.
 Discussion is peer-based and facilitated by a team of licensed social workers.
 The first full day of camp, the campers have the opportunity to share their stories in a Sharing Circle with their bunk.
 It is the first opportunity they have to open up and truly understand that they are amongst others who “get it”.
-The remaining days of the week involve various memory projects and bereavement activities designed to provide the boys with tools to communicate and understand their feelings.
+The remaining days of the week involve various memory projects and bereavement activities designed to provide the campers with tools to communicate and understand their feelings.

 Each night ends with an evening activity, and many nights with a campfire and s’mores.
 Everyone sleeps well after a long and hard day at play.